Memeplexx/olik/readme.md

 ## ***Effortless state-management with an incurable magic-string allergy*** ##

 Oulik is designed to make your state updates as **compact**, **type-safe**, **transparent**, and **debuggable** as possible.
+It has many opt-in tree-shakable features including memoization, de-duping async requests, and caching responses.
-You can even create component-level stores which are loosely coupled from your application store.
+You can even create component-level stores which are loosely coupled from your application store to make them easier to reason about.

 > This guide introduces Oulik without a framework.
 You may prefer to use ***[![](./docs/assets/react.png)&nbsp;OULIK-REACT](./docs/readme-react.md)***, or ***[![](./docs/assets/angular.png)&nbsp;OULIK-NG](./docs/readme-ng.md)***.